SERG-Delft/cs4300/2021/diomidis-and-marc.md

 ---
 layout: tud
-title: Refactoring in the wild, with Diomidis Spinellis and Marc Philipp
+title: Guest lecture: Diomidis Spinellis and Marc Philipp
 ---

-We have two talks:
+We have two guests talking about refactoring:

 * [Diomidis Spinellis](https://www.linkedin.com/in/dspinellis/) will talk about _CScout, the C refactoring browser_: Despite its maturity and popularity, the C programming language still